khanhmuy/hackintosh-ideapad-3-14ABA7/README.md

 - SMBIOS: `MacBookPro16,3`
 - `ShowPicker`, `ScanPolicy` and `HideAuxilary` are set up in a way that automatically boots to a APFS partition with macOS installed without user confirmation.
 Adjust accordingly for installation (that's why you should read the guide).
 ### Usage
-- You can use it however you like, except for commercial purposes (such as work enviroments and reselling your Hackintosh), refer to the [Psystar case](https://en.wikipedia.org/wiki/Psystar_Corporation).
+- You can use it however you like, except for commercial purposes (such as work environments and reselling your Hackintosh), refer to the [Psystar case](https://en.wikipedia.org/wiki/Psystar_Corporation).
 TLDR, you'll get your ass sued if you do so.
 - Reminder that this is only a base for your OpenCore setup and should always be viewed as incomplete, and it is strongly recommended that you follow the entire OpenCore guide [here](https://dortania.github.io/OpenCore-Install-Guide/).
 - **DO NOT USE ANY INSTALLER NOT FROM APPLE**, no one knows if/how they've been tampered with, and they *always* break the APFS system volume seal, which breaks OTA updates, and are generally not trustworthy at all.
 ### Issues